argahv/woocom-products-manager/README.md

-# An application for managing and viewing the products, orders, reports and coupons
+# An application for managing and viewing the products, orders, reports and coupons of an E-commerce site made using WooCommerce